vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 ## Fetch a package for processing

-You can fetch a package from the queue for manual checking:
+If you need to make any detailed analysis of a package, you can fetch it from the queue manually.
+Remember that until the package is accepted, the usual tools (such as {manpage}`pull-lp-source(1)`) cannot fetch it.

 ```none
 $ ./queue fetch 25324